sllenzie/writ40363-portfolio-lenzie/README.md

 ## Acknowledgments
 - **GitHub Copilot**: AI pair programming assistant for code suggestions and optimization
 - **Google Fonts**: Playfair Display and Poppins typefaces
-- **Gemmeni Pro**: Image generation for the three images in the About Me Section
+- **Gemmini Pro**: Image generation for the three images in the About Me Section
 - **Dr. Curt Rode**: WRIT 40363 course instruction and feedback

 ## License